 - The 2011 Metro Dallas Homeless Alliance Point-in-Time Homeless Count found 5,783 people living on Dallas streets or in shelters, up slightly from the 5,750 counted in 2010.
 The 2011 count included 1,106 children and 51 unaccompanied youth.
 Domestic abuse/family problems were listed as the reason for homelessness by 27% of the population.
 Without these emergency shelter services, these victims would be forced to return to their batterers or other unsafe housing and would be at great risk for further victimization.

-Click here to view more statistics from the National Domestic Violence Hotline Reports for 2011.
+Click here to view more statistics from the National Domestic Violence Hotline.